 Alzheimer’s, Sight Loss, & Caregiving

-Twenty years ago Alzheimer’s took my grandmother.
-And now my mother has been diagnosed with it.
-Though the contrast of how the disease manifested itself between my grandmother and mother was significant, after consulting with my mother’s physicians, it seems that 13 years ago, the clock began ticking for my mother.
+Twenty years ago Alzheimer’s took my grandmother and now my mother has been diagnosed with it.
+Though the contrast in how the disease manifested itself between my grandmother and mother was significant, after consulting with my mother’s physicians, it seems that 13 years ago, the clock began ticking for my mother.

 While my grandmother lived with the most severe symptoms of Alzheimer’s for roughly five years prior to her death, the disease progressed slowly in my mother.
-Fear, denial, and disability, contributed to mom’s stubborn refusal to be assessed and ironically enough these factors allowed her to live independently up until three months ago.
+Fear, denial, and disability, contributed to mom’s stubborn refusal to be assessed for any symptom of Alzheimer’s.
+Ironically enough these factors allowed her to live independently up until three months ago.

-Sure, there were plenty of moments when we could not convince her people weren’t using a remote control to operate her refrigerator, heat, or air conditioning.
-Calling 911 because of imaginary gas leaks or an oven that got too hot became the norm.
+There were plenty of moments when our family could not convince her people weren’t using a remote control to operate her refrigerator, heat, or air conditioning.
+She constantly called 911 for imaginary gas leaks or an oven that got too hot.
 Then there were the phones.
-She kept buying new phones because something was “wrong” with them.
+She kept buying new landline phones because something was “wrong” with them.
 Or people using her credit card to order food from her apartment.

-Sundowners, an ailment that causes symptoms of confusion after “sundown,” was a term I had never heard of until Mom’s landlord called to tell me of his concerns because she was calling him late at night for the oddest reasons.
-He said his mom had Alzheimer’s and felt my mom was experiencing this phenomenon as most of her episodes occurred towards evening.
+Sundowning, an ailment that causes symptoms of confusion after “sundown,” was a term I never heard of until Mom’s landlord called to tell me of his concerns because she was calling him late at night for the oddest reasons.
+He said his mom had Alzheimer’s and felt my mom was experiencing this phenomenon as most of her episodes occurred toward evening.

 The Call No One Is Prepared For

-Mom fell, was unable to get up, and as a result remained there until she was found a day and half later.
-The ride to the emergency room was agonizing.
-Even though we had a historically contentious relationship, whenever mom needed me I was always there.
-Yet now because my life drastically changed I felt totally helpless.
+Mom fell, was unable to get up, and as a result, remained there until she was found a day and a half later.
+The ride with my son to the emergency room was agonizing.
+Even though my mother and I had a historically contentious relationship, whenever she needed me I was always there.
+Yet now because my life drastically changed I felt so helpless.

 A few years ago I lost my vision due to macular holes and was simultaneously diagnosed with primary open-angle glaucoma.
-Though I have adjusted to my legal blindness over the past few years, finding my way through the long hospital corridors would have been daunting without my son who led the way.
+Though I have adjusted to my legal blindness, finding my way through the long hospital corridors would have been daunting without my son who led the way.
 On entering the emergency room (ER) I heard but couldn’t tell from which direction my brother was calling out to me.

-The most disturbing part of the ER visit was when we went back to see her.
-Even with my limited vision, I was shocked at the frail shell of the woman who was my mom.
-She could barely speak, was very confused, and in a great deal of pain.
+The most disturbing part of the ER visit was when we went back to see our mother.
+Even with my limited sight, I was shocked and afraid at how frail she appeared.
+She could barely speak, was very confused, and was in a great deal of pain.
 If I didn’t understand the gravity of the situation, I was quickly brought up to speed when her doctor said—because of her age (78) and condition—she may not survive.

-Yet, in spite of her extreme dehydration, lethargy, and delusional condition, she did live, and after a week’s hospitalization, our mother was later released to a skilled nursing facility for rehabilitation.
-It was during the rehabilitative process where it was determined she had Alzheimer’s.
+Yet, in spite of her extreme dehydration, lethargy, and delusional condition, she lived, and after a week’s hospitalization, our mother was released to a skilled nursing facility for rehabilitation.
+It was during the rehabilitative process that it was determined she had Alzheimer’s.

 By sorting through substantial paperwork I was able to piece together a troubled pattern related to her finances.
 Things like constant banking and debit card errors where she blamed the bank or retailers for the mistakes to excessive mail orders and subscriptions.
 But to her credit, since she kept a detailed log of medications, phone calls, and to-do lists, I really think this helped to anchor her to reality.

-- Be aware that even though the loved one may have strange behaviors, unless they are a danger to themselves or others, little can be done without their consent.
+- Be aware that even though your loved one may have strange behaviors, unless they are a danger to themselves or others, little can be done without their consent.